Why It Works

 Kosher salt and freshly ground black pepper

-Kill each lobster by pressing the tip of a heavy chef's knife in the crack just behind the eyes in the center of the carapace.
+Kill each lobster by pressing the tip of a heavy chef's knife in the crack just behind the eyes in the center of the carapace (see notes).
 Press down firmly, then split head in half.
 Using kitchen towels, twist off tail and claws (including knuckles) from carapace.
 Save carapace for another use.
-Press each tail flat against the cutting board and insert wooden skewers along their entire length to keep them straight (this helps prevent it from curling when it cooks for easier cutting later, but isn't required).
+If desired, press each tail flat against the cutting board and insert wooden skewers along their entire length to keep them straight (this helps prevent it from curling when it cooks for easier cutting later, but isn't required).

 Divide lobster filling evenly between rolls.
 Spoon excess juices over each roll.
 Serve immediately.

 I prefer using smaller 1- to 1 1/2-pound lobsters rather than larger ones.
 Lobster carapaces can be discarded or frozen and saved to make stock.